mostafasaif/DSquared-Automation-Assessment/README.md

-# DSquared-Automation-Assessment
+# Dsquares-Automation-Assessment
-This project is part from DSquared hiring process
+This project is part of the Dsquares hiring process